Jolt Physics

 If you want cross platform determinism then please turn on the CROSS_PLATFORM_DETERMINISTIC option in CMake.
 This will make the library approximately 8% slower but the simulation will be deterministic regardless of:

-• Compiler used to compile the library (tested MSVC2022 vs clang)
+• Compiler used to compile the library (tested MSVC2022, clang, gcc and emscripten)

 • Configuration (Debug, Release or Distribution)